reintroducing/generator-bbr/README.md

 A Backbone generator that uses RequireJS for Yeoman that provides a functional boilerplate Backbone app out of the box.
 You also get access to a number of sub-generators which can be used to easily create individual models, views, collections and so on.

 This is technically a fork of the [official Yeoman Backbone.js generator](https://github.com/yeoman/generator-backbone) that has been heavily edited to suit my needs and coding style.
-I've removed anything that I don't use or that I viewed as unnecessary.
+I've added Jade templating and removed anything that I don't use or that I viewed as unnecessary.

 ## Usage